 The extreme darkness that occurs during the winter in Iceland has one special perk and this is the Northern Lights, which is also known by its Latin name aurora borealis.
 From September to April Iceland has the most amazing sight to be seen in the form of colourful lights that are normally green in colour, but can range anywhere from red, blue to violet.
 These lights are formed due to particles emitted by the sun after solar explosions and usually only occur in areas of high latitude , for example the Arctic and Antarctic.

 The lights are never guaranteed to be seen at any given time, however there are individuals who are skilled in tracking the lights and knowing certain locations that it may occur based on different atmospheric conditions.
-The best places to see the lights are outside of any area with a significant amount of light pollution, Reykjavik being the prime example, but it is also possible to see it within the city.
+If you want to be able to get way out into the country and have the best chance to see the lights you should definitely rent a car from a company such as Reykjavik Cars.
+The best places to see the lights are outside of any area with a significant amount of light pollution, Reykjavik being the prime example, but it is also possible to see it within the city

 The wilderness and landscape